ARM-software/lisa/doc/source/configuration.rst

    .. note:: This location **must** be writable by the user who runs WA.

-.. confval:: WA_EXTENSION_PATHS
+.. confval:: WA_PLUGIN_PATHS

-   By default, WA will look for extensions in its own package and in subdirectories under ``WA_USER_DIRECTORY``.
-This environment variable can be used specify a colon-separated list of additional locations WA should use to look for extensions.
+   By default, WA will look for plugins in its own package and in subdirectories under ``WA_USER_DIRECTORY``.
+This environment variable can be used specify a colon-separated list of additional locations WA should use to look for plugins.